Vonage-Community/sample-salesforce-minihack/README.md

 To test the **Salesforce Authentication** node, click **Test request** on the top right of the Salesforce Authentication node.
 You should see a 200 successful status code with the Salesforce access token in the response body of the test request.

+> If your connection was unsuccessful, or if you saw **Bad Request** when trying to authenticate.
+Copy the URL of your current tab to your clipboard and reopen it in another tab.

 ![Successfully connected](./Images/successful-auth-sf.png "Successfully connected")

 **Note**: You should put your Salesforce username into the "User name" field, not the email.
 Your Salesforce username could be different from your email instead.